-If you like the idea of wild swimming but prefer to keep your feet on the ground, read the wild swimming walk books for Cornwall, Devon or London (by the famed wild swimmers of Hampstead).
-These books are by wild swimmers, who share their favourite walks that feature waterfalls, secret lakes, river meadows and sandy seaside secret beaches.
+Despite the freezing temperatures in winter, many people like the idea of wild swimming.
+But if you prefer to keep your feet on the ground, read wild swimming walk books for Cornwall, Devon or London (by the famed wild swimmers of Hampstead).
+These books help you find walks with a dip – with waterfalls, secret lakes, river meadows and secret beaches.

 So what is wild swimming all about?
 It’s about swimming in the open water, rather than a chlorine-soaked swimming pool.
 Obviously there are a few safety issues here, so only do this if you’re a strong swimmer, and choose safe spaces with low currents, and let people know where you are.
 Wild Swimming has full info and The Outdoor Swimming Society lists England’s outdoor lidos (many are in London in Bristol).
 One was rescued by the community, who invite people for a freezing cold morning swim, followed by homemade cake.
 Only in England!
 Another option is to build your own natural swimming pool!